tgross/golang-bpf/notes/03-minimal-uretprobe.md

 End of assembler dump.
 ```

-I'm doing this in `gdb` because I want to explore a bit and because it lets me use Intel syntax, but you can also dump the assembly with `objdump`.
+I'm doing this in `gdb` because I want to explore a bit, but you can also dump the assembly with `objdump`.

 <details><summary>objdump example</summary>